Optimal Anchor Placement for Wireless Localization in Mixed LOS and NLOS Scenarios: Extension to the Multi-Target Setting

 \end{ieeeproblem}

-The objective is to maximize a common scalar number $\gamma$ such that it lower bounds the E-optimal criteria for all targets $n\in \mathcal{N}$.
-This is enabled through constraint \eqref{eq_gamma_gap_soc}.
-Our optimization variables are the indicator variables $x_m \in \{0,1\},\; m \in \mathcal{M}$ which represent which anchors are selected.
-Constraint \eqref{eq_card_gap_soc} is the cardinality constraint that ensures exactly $K$ anchors are selected out of a possible $\mathcal{M}$.
-Now, for each target $n\in \mathcal{N}$ we calculate a perimeter defined in \eqref{eq_S_pq_def_soc} and a residual side length defined in \eqref{eq_soc_norm}.
-Next, we ensure our objective $\gamma$ lower bounds the E-optimality criteria for target $n$ from \eqref{eq_E_optimal_node_n}.
-Finally, the constraint \eqref{eq_bounds_soc} ensures nonnegativity of $\gamma$ and the residual $r_n$ term.
+The objective is to maximize a scalar $\gamma$ that lower bounds the E-optimal criterion for every target $n\in\mathcal{N}$, as enforced by constraint \eqref{eq_gamma_gap_soc}.
+The optimization variables are the binary indicators $x_m\in\{0,1\}$, $m\in\mathcal{M}$, where $x_m=1$ indicates that candidate anchor $m$ is selected.
+Constraint \eqref{eq_card_gap_soc} imposes the cardinality requirement that exactly $K$ anchors are selected from the $M$ candidate locations.
+For each target $n\in\mathcal{N}$, the aggregate information strength $S_n$ is computed using \eqref{eq_S_pq_def_soc}, while the residual geometry term $r_n$ is defined through the second-order cone constraint \eqref{eq_soc_norm}.
+Constraint \eqref{eq_gamma_gap_soc} then ensures that $\gamma$ lower bounds the E-optimal objective in \eqref{eq_E_optimal_node_n} for all targets.
+Finally, constraint \eqref{eq_bounds_soc} enforces the nonnegativity of $\gamma$ and $r_n$.

 Notice that the optimization problem features a linear objective and linear constraints, with the exception of \eqref{eq_soc_norm}, which imposes a convex quadratic constraint.
-This structure classifies the problem as a Second-Order Cone Program (SOCP).
-Furthermore, since the anchor selection variables $x_m$ are restricted to be binary, the resulting formulation is a Mixed-Integer Second-Order Cone Program (MISOCP).
+This structure classifies the problem as a second-order cone program (SOCP).
+Furthermore, since the anchor selection variables $x_m$ are restricted to be binary, the resulting formulation is a mixed-integer second-order cone program (MISOCP).